sinkovit/Discrete-Math-Project/Glossary.md

     In the above code, we instantiate an object, `string1` and 'string2', of class string.
 The power of instances is that different instances can contain different variables.
 In this case, `string1` and `string2` are both objects of class string, however they contain different strings. <p>

-+<p>Index<a id='Index'></a>: The index of an object is it's position in a list, array, string, etc. The first position is at index '0'.
++ <p>Index<a id='Index'></a>: The index of an object is it's position in a list, array, string, etc. The first position is at index '0'.

     ```python
     string1 = "tree"